pespositotlr/full-stack-technical-assessment-back-end/README.md

 The front end project repo can be found here: https://github.com/pespositotlr/full-stack-technical-assessment-front-end/

+There's a current version of this app being run on Azure here: https://fullstacktechnicalassessment20201022103109.azurewebsites.net/

 ## Original assignment instructions (Specific information about the company has been removed):
 ```
 Full-Stack Technical Assessment: Create and deploy a simple, responsive single-page .NET web app